 Merit (Non-AFSCME covered job classifications) - Appointments may be full- or part-time but are limited to 780 hours per fiscal year.

 Generally, P&S temporary employees are paid on a salary basis due to the exempt-level nature of the work performed.
-See the P&S Salary Matrix for the current year's minimum and maximum salary (see Pay Grade 1).
+See the P&S Salary Ranges for the current year's minimum and maximum salary (see Pay Grade 1).

 Based on federal wage and hour law, hours worked over 40 in a workweek will be paid at a rate of time and one-half the regular hourly rate of pay for positions paid on an hourly basis.

 Temporary employees are paid monthly on the last working day of the month.
-Please make sure temp employees know how to complete and submit their timecard, which is required whether the employee is paid on an hourly or salary basis.
+Please make sure temporary employees know how to complete and submit their timecard, which is required whether the employee is paid on an hourly or salary basis.